-General Education: Revelle one course towards Social Science; TMC 1 course toward lower division disciplinary breadth if noncontiguous to major; Warren - May be used depending on major/PofC, Transfer students may use for UD noncontiguous GE depending on major; Sixth - 1 Social Analysis
+General Education: Revelle one course towards Social Science; TMC 1 course toward upper division disciplinary breadth if noncontiguous to major; Warren - May be used depending on major/PofC, Transfer students may use for UD noncontiguous GE depending on major; Sixth - 1 Social Analysis

 UC San Francisco: